Azure/azure-oam-solution/tutorial/README.md

 Complete the getting started section [here](../README.md#getting-started).

-After completing the getting started section you should have two terminal windows open:
+After completing the getting started section you should be connected to an AKS cluster.
+You will use `kubectl` with this cluster to deploy applications with OAM.

-- A terminal connected via `ssh` to a "control plane" Azure VM running minikube
-- A terminal on your local machine where you can use `kubectl` to communicate with an AKS cluster

-The control plane VM is where you will perform commands to deploy and manage application using OAM.

-The AKS cluster is where the application containers will run, and the actual application will be hosted.

 ### Clone this repository